XPing365/xping365-sdk/docs/wiki/pipeline.md

 You can omit any of these components, but some components require others to be registered.
 For instance, the validation components that check the response content need the `HttpRequestSender` component.
 They depend on the HTTP response results from this component.

 > [!NOTE]
-> The testing pipeline does not depend on the client that makes the HTTP requests.
-It works the same for both HttpClient and Headless Browsers.
+> The testing pipeline maintains uniform functionality across different clients, ensuring that the results are consistent whether using HttpClient or a Headless Browser.
+However, it should be noted that certain components may be specifically tailored to operate exclusively with one type of client.

 ## How to Terminate the Pipeline